 When calculating the value of the offer, only the currently issued share capital of the offeree company should be included (and not any shares “to be issued”).
 In addition, the value of any shares already held by the offeror and not being offered for should be excluded.

 When the charge falls to be calculated on the basis of the value of securities to be issued as consideration, it should be computed by reference to the middle market quotation of the relevant securities at the last practicable date before the publication of the offer document as stated in that document and/or, as the case may be, by reference to the estimate of the value of any unlisted securities consideration given in the document in accordance with Rule 24.11.

 When there are alternative offers, the alternative with the highest value will be used to calculate the value of the offer.
 Offers for all classes of equity share capital and other transferable securities carrying voting rights will be included in the calculation of the value of the offer, but offers for non-voting, non-equity share capital, convertibles, options, etc. will not.

-A document charge is payable on all whitewash documents when, if a mandatory offer would be necessary but for the whitewash, its value would be £5 million or more.
-The Panel should be consulted in cases of whitewashes involving underwriting commitments or the issue of convertible securities.
+A document charge is payable on all Rule 9 waiver circulars when, if a mandatory offer would be necessary but for the waiver, its value would be £5 million or more.
+The Panel should be consulted in cases of Rule 9 waivers involving underwriting commitments or the issue of convertible securities.

 The scale of charges is set out below: